 Netcare 911 Operations reports 75% of all drownings in South Africa are children under the age of five.

-The World Health Organisation backs this up in a special report.
+Furthermore, the World Health Organisation backs this up in a special report.

 Pool safety must be taken seriously!